Government of the Republic of China in Guangzhou

-The Government of the Republic of China (廣州中華民國政府) was the government that led the Second Constitutional Protection Movement.
+The Government of the Republic of China (廣州中華民國政府) was the government that led the Second Constitutional Protection Movement based in Guangzhou.
 The military junta was replaced by a presidential system.

 History

 After Sun Yat-sen left Guangzhou on 21 May 1918, he returned to Guangzhou on 28 November 1920, reorganized the southern military government, and began the Second Constitutional Protection Movement.
 On 12 January 1921, the Extraordinary Congress resumed its meeting in Guangzhou.
 On 2 April, the Extraordinary Congress met and announced the abolition of the southern military government, claiming to form the government of the Republic of China.
 Sun Yat-sen was elected "Great President" on 7 April, and he took office in Guangzhou on 5 May.

 After his election, Sun Yat-sen issued separate statements at home and abroad, and wrote an open letter to Xu Shichang, President of the Beiyang Government, persuading him to resign voluntarily.
 At the same time, he published his new government central personnel list: